0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 }
 ```
-0.83 was found to be the sweet spot value for the coefficient between detecting encrypted files and limiting false positives.<br/>
+0.83 was found to be the sweet spot value for the coefficient between detecting encrypted files and limiting false positives.

 ## Ransomware variations {#Ransomware-variations}
 Let's talk about ransomwares.
 When attempting to mitigate ransomware all variants of the encryption process must be considered, as it can happen very differently.